Dog Poop Etiquette

 I picked up the pile and walked over to the trash can.
 If I had a tail, it would have been between my legs.
 As I returned to the scene of the crime, the woman had the audacity to continue on with her show.
 “Ew, that smells.
 Stinky.”
 I took some deep breaths and re-located my dogs to the other side of the park.
 I couldn’t help but laugh a little bit.
 Cooper Park is nicknamed “Pooper Park” after all.
 I guess she didn’t get the memo.

 I bet you didn’t know there was such a thing!
 I’d like to think this goes both ways.
 If you don’t pick up dog poop ever, the karma will get you.
-If you’ve lost track of the poop once in awhile, then you’ll make up for it some other time.
-If you’re one of the good citizens who picks up extra poop every time you’re out and about, then there is surely some reward coming your way, right?
-Sometimes, I come off a hiking trail with 5 bags of dog poop and other times I space out and miss a pooping incident, like I did that day in Cooper Park.
+If you’ve lost track of the poop once in a while, then you’ll make up for it some other time.
+If you’re one of the good citizens who pick up extra poop every time you’re out and about, then there is surely some reward coming your way, right?
+Sometimes, I come off a hiking trail with 5 bags of dog poop, and other times I space out and miss a pooping incident like I did that day in Cooper Park.
 I’m only human.
 Can you blame me for enjoying the scenery instead of keeping a hawk’s eye on my dog’s rear end?
 I like to think that at the end of the day it all balances out.

 It is important that we pick up dog poop around town and on the trails surrounding this beautiful place.
 I’m thankful each and every day that I can bring my dogs to so many scenic places without having them tied up.
 Let’s keep it that way and all do our part to pick up the poop!

 Thank you, Bozeman - for being the most livable city!
 Let’s keep it that way by scooping the poop and treating each other with kind, calm voices.